varocketry/guitar-mastery-hub/public/lessons/lesson_018_5th_string_roots.md

 ---

-## 🎸 TECHNIQUE #3: Eighth-Note Rhythms with Mixed Roots
+## ðŸŽ¸ TECHNIQUE #3: Eighth-Note Rhythms with Mixed Roots

 ### Building Speed and Fluency